OnesimoMartins/fast-shop/README.md

 # fast-shop
-Application for stores management built using kotlin, spring boot and vanilla js
+Application for stores management built using kotlin, spring boot and Angular